 Of all the weird things that happened over my time at Twitch, the best “how the sausage is made” moment I experienced was during E3 2018.
 During one keynote that was broadcasted on Twitch with a large number of viewers, the feed started exhibiting visual artifacts.
 Since the viewership on Twitch was significant, people started getting really worked up about this issue, as viewers were spamming the chat about it.
 I was in the production studio for another reason and got asked by an engineer if I had any idea what could be going on.
 In broadcast you don’t get to redo.
 There is no “let’s fix that one for next time” when you have a show that runs once a year with massive viewership.

 When approaching broadcast problems I’ve found that it helps to always approach it “left to right”.
 As in you start with verifying the absolute source and then work your way “to the right” as in down the chain to figure out where the issue is introduced.
 Baseband video is funny in that way that you can essentially tap the feed at any given point and view it without having to do complex network routing or subscribing to a livestream, just route the matrix to an SDI output and watch the source.
+This goes against the common debug strategy that people often take, working right to left from where the problem is exhibited towards where the problem isn’t visible any longer.
+My problem with this approach is while it seems good on paper it fails to take all the branching patterns a signal can take which makes it hard to easily trace backwards.
 After stepping through the signals it was clear that the issue happened before entering the SDI matrix.
 Tracing the cable backwards I found that the actual input source was looped through a scan converter (broadcast term for video scaler).
 The actual fiber feed into the building didn’t have these artifacts and they used the scan converter to split the signal into primary/backup.
 In this case, both were affected.

 To solve this I realized that we needed to replace the scan converter that drove the entire feed for the studio (single point of failure), mid-show, without affecting the video.
 On top of this we had about 3 minutes to solve it.
 I realized that the content that was shown at the time was game trailers for up and coming games, all ending on a black slate for about a second.
 If we could time the switchover to occur exactly at that second, no one would notice.